 Here are some things you need to check to see if you need a wheel alignment

-• Camber: The camber, or how your tires stand, should be completely straight when you're looking at them from the front of your car.
+- Camber: The camber, or how your tires stand, should be completely straight when you're looking at them from the front of your car.
 If the wheels are leaning inward or outward, get a wheel alignment.

-• Toe: The toe refers to the position of the wheels relative to each other.
+- Toe: The toe refers to the position of the wheels relative to each other.
 The toe of your tires should always face forward.
 When the front of your tires are pointed towards or away from each other, your wheels are misaligned.

-• Caster: The caster is the angle of your steering axis from the side of your car.
+- Caster: The caster is the angle of your steering axis from the side of your car.
 Like the toe and camber, the caster should always be straight.
 If it is leaning forward or backward, you'll need to get your wheels aligned.

-Schedule a Wheel Alignment
+Schedule Wheel Alignment at Dayton Toyota Today

 Make an Inquiry